Award: Gilles Lajoie recognized for remarkable achievements in biological science

 This award was renamed in 2014 in recognition of the seminal contributions to the proteomics field of one of the most influential Canadian scientists of all time, the late Prof. Tony Pawson, who received the CNPN award in 2013.

-Lajoie accepted his award at the annual meeting of the CNPN held in Vancouver last week.
+Lajoie accepted his award at the annual meeting of the CNPN held in Vancouver in May.